krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 Note that the names of the RestDefinitions and the namespace where the RestDefinitions are installed may vary based on your configuration.

+### Subset installation

+If you want to install only a subset of the resources supported by this provider, you can leverage the `values.yaml` file of the **azuredevops-provider-kog-blueprint** chart to disable the installation of specific resources.

 ### Single resource installation

 To manage a single resource, you can install the specific Helm chart for that resource.
 For example, to install the `azuredevops-provider-kog-gitrepository` resource, you can use the following command:
 ```sh
 helm install azuredevops-provider-kog-gitrepository azuredevops-provider-kog-gitrepository \
   --repo https://marketplace.krateo.io \